robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 Two types of web services
 - **SOAP Web Services** Runs on the SOAP protocol and uses XML tech for sending data.
 - **RESTful Web Services**: Architectural style that runs on HTTP/HTTPS protocol.
 Its a stateless client-server architecture where web services are resources and can be identified by their URIs.
+### What are resources in a REST arhitecture?
+Identified by logical URLs, these are the things accessed by the URL you supply.
+In a book API, one resource might be `example.com/api/v1/books`, where a GET request will return an array of either one or multiple books depending on the request configuration.
 ## Design Patterns
 ### Inversion of Control
 #### What is inversion of control, and how does it improve the design of code?